Retirement Living Hub

 • Can I visit the community or participate in events while on the waitlist?

 Record the answers you receive.
 This documentation helps you compare communities objectively and provides a reference point should questions arise later.
+Trust me, you’ll be glad you have it.
+My notes were invaluable during our two-year decision-making process, especially when Dorothy and I had our “discussions” about the pros and cons of moving.

 Frequently Asked Questions